kir-dev/foodex-web/README.md

   - Select **JDK 25**.
 If not available, than go to four horizontal lines (upper left corner of window), then *'File'* / *'Project Structure...'*, and select JDK 25.
   - Ensure that the **`local`** profile is set in the *Active profiles*. ***TODO:*** To insert demo data, also enalbe the `test` profile.
 - **Press** Debug *FoodEx-Web*🪲, then **open** <http://localhost:8080>

+#### Signing in with AuthSch

+Go to <http://localhost:8080/oauth2/authorization/authsch> to sign in.

+Optional: you can place breakpoints at `userService.updateUser(user)` lines of `FoodExOidcUserService`.

+### Swagger API documentation

+Check out the Swagger API documentation at <http://localhost:8080/swagger-ui/index.html>!

 ## Getting Started - Frontend